 Closing the generational gap between native and non-native digital users is as easy as using effective search engine marketing and strong social media content to drive different types of customers towards a bank.
 Using targeted marketing can help you reach a wide range of demographics more easily, including those concerned about savings, monitoring spending, managing debts, or keeping their money secure even in a virtual space.

-For native users and those looking to switch from big banks to a smaller credit union, offering quick onboarding to a new website or app can help an on-the-go type feel like they barely lifted a finger.
-If this sounds like a tall order for a small credit union, content marketing strategy can be a boon to fleshing out social media pages, getting word of new features to current and past customers.
-Targeted marketing to past customers can be a huge benefit if the bank is adding a user-friendly app and increase conversions.
+For native users and those looking to switch from big banks to a smaller credit union, offering quick onboarding through a new website or app can help an on-the-go type feel like they barely lifted a finger.
+If this sounds like a tall order for a small credit union, content marketing strategy can be a boon to fleshing-out social media pages, getting word of new features to current and past customers.
+Targeted marketing to past customers can be a huge benefit if the bank is adding a user-friendly app and can increase conversions.